Kartik-Katkar/Web-Projects/Simple Blackjack game Javascript/Readme.md

-Complete Blackjack game created with Javascript
+This is a complete Blackjack game Created with Javascript

-Blackjack = 21
+In this Game Blackjack is considered to be 21